Disclaimer: This post may contain affiliate links. As an Amazon Associate, we earn from qualifying purchases.

 Choosing between a metal or plastic cat litter scoop comes down to how much effort it takes to clean the box each day.

-Metal scoops stay rigid when you’re dealing with heavy or stuck clumps.
+Metal scoops stay rigid when you are dealing with heavy or stuck clumps.
 You can press down, scrape the bottom, and lift everything out without the scoop bending.
-That makes a noticeable difference if waste tends to stick or break apart while you’re scooping.
+That makes a noticeable difference if waste tends to stick or break apart while you scoop.

-Plastic scoops feel lighter in your hand and are easier to move quickly through the litter.
+Plastic scoops feel lighter in your hand and move quickly through the litter.
 They work fine at first, but over time the material starts to weaken.
-Small cracks can form near the handle or along the base, and that’s usually when the scoop eventually snaps while you’re lifting a full load.
+Small cracks can form near the handle or base, and that is usually when the scoop finally snaps while you are lifting a full load.

 How to Match Your Cat Litter Scoop to Your Litter

 Not every cat litter scoop works well with every type of litter.
-The slot size and spacing need to match what you’re using, or scooping quickly turns into a frustrating routine.
+The slot size and spacing need to match what you are using, or scooping quickly turns into a frustrating routine.

 If the openings are too small, litter gets stuck and slows you down.
-If they’re too wide, smaller clumps fall through and the box never feels fully clean.
-Getting this one detail right makes a noticeable difference in how fast and clean each scoop feels.
+If they are too wide, smaller clumps fall through and the box never feels fully clean.
+Getting this detail right makes a noticeable difference in how fast and clean each scoop feels.

 Clumping Clay Litter